waynefr/TP/README.md

 Installation
 ------------

-1. Git clone  (in your local)
+1. Clone this project locally (command line: git clone git@github.com:waynefr/TP.git)
-2. Run cmd (Windows) and go to the folder, then change the environment mode to 'dev'
+2. Open the Command Prompt or run cmd directly (in Windows, e.g.) and go to the project folder
-3. Run composer update
+3. Run "composer update"
 4. Please copy the i**.sqlite data file in the folder var/data/
+5. Run "php app/console server:run"

 Usage
 -----
+Type the link "localhost:8000/v1/products" in a web browser
-For the general products list : your local link + /v1/products For the active products list : your local link + /v1/products/1 For the inactive products list : your local link + /v1/products/0 For error message 400, you can use  your local link + /v1/products/+d(>1) and the message is stocked in a log file
+  * For the general products list : localhost:8000/v1/products
+  * For the active products list : localhost:8000/v1/products/1
+  * For the inactive products list : localhost:8000/v1/products/0
+  * For error message 400, you can use  localhost:8000/v1/products/+d(>1) and the message is stocked in a log file